Developer – Sucker Punch Studios

 Originality – 8.5/10

 Overall, despite the improved amount of variety in gameplay, side quests, visual presentation, and story, InFamous: Second Son essentially plays out like the previous two games, and the general premise remains the same.
 But in all honesty, that’s why I like it so much.
 I’ve been a fan of InFamous since the series’ inception back in 2009, and although the formula is somewhat similar to Grand Theft Auto, I find InFamous much more enjoyable to play.
 And what elements that have been added to keep it fresh do well enough to differentiate it from its predecessors, as well as many other games.

-In summation, InFamous Second Son for me represents the first look of mainstream excellence in the eighth generation of gaming; it’s intense, atmospheric, explosive, and incredibly exciting.
-To me, it is unanimously the best game of the first quarter of 2014, and a potential contender for game of the year.
+In summation, InFamous Second Son to me represents the first look of mainstream excellence in the eighth generation of gaming; it’s intense, atmospheric, explosive, and incredibly exciting.
+To me, it is definitely the best game of 2014; unanimously my game of the year.